secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/JavaScript Deobfuscation/Skills Assessment/Skills Assessment.md

-During our Penetration Test, we came across a web server that contains JavaScript and APIs.
-We need to determine their functionality to understand how it can negatively affect our customer.

 ### Questions
 - Try to study the HTML code of the webpage, and identify used JavaScript code within it.
 What is the name of the JavaScript file being used?
 	- api.min.js